 - Transfer the batter to the cast iron pan or cake pan and bake 28-30 minutes or until a toothpick inserted in the center comes out clean.

-- While the cake is cooling, make the glaze: In a medium bowl, whisk together the powdered sugar, milk, and vanilla.
+- For the glaze: In a medium bowl, whisk together the powdered sugar, milk, and vanilla.
 Spread over the still-warm cake.
 Let glaze harden before serving.
 Serve cake warm or at room temperature.

 Disclosure: This post is sponsored by ALDI.
 Products available while quantities last.
 All products may not be available in all stores.
 Prices subject to change.
 Thank you for supporting me and the companies I work with as sponsored posts help pay for the costs of running Chocolate Moosey, including website hosting and groceries for recipe development.